shalamyansky/fb_regex/README.md

 ## Limitations

-Regular expression syntax defined by PCRE 7.9.
+Regular expression syntax is defined by PCRE 7.9.

 No limits for strings length and result set volume.